mchirino89/mchirino89.github.io/_posts/work/2021-02-16-mobileDevelopment.md

 ---
 layout: post
 title:  "A leap of faith?
 Incursion into mobile development"
 excerpt: Feeling tempted by mobile development but not sure if you're prepared, let alone whether it IS the right fit for you?
-Let's look into some common misconceptions some folks might have related to this wonderful development path.
 categories: work
+tags: [work, coding, mobile]
 ---

 [referralAutor]: https://pixabay.com/users/firmbee-663163/